VirtoCommerce/vc-docs/platform/developer-guide/docs/Updating-Virto-Commerce-Based-Project/pbcs.md

 # Packaged Business Capabilities (PBCs)

-Packaged Business Capabilities (PBCs) are a core component of Virto Commerce's modular and flexible approach, known as the Virto Atomic Architecture.
-These PBCs are designed to encapsulate specific business functionalities, making them an ideal choice for decision-makers across various business entities.

 Each Virto PBC includes:

 * **Business end-to-end scenarios:** Each PBC includes complete business scenarios that guide the implementation of the capability.